-Kimberly Davis has over 18 years experience as a movement practitioner, dance instructor and dance administrator and has written the curriculum for several dance studios in the Chicago area.
-She also was recently invited by the New England for the Arts (NEFA) to participate in their presenter’s forum for the most recent Chicago iteration of the Regional Dance Development Institute (RDDI).
+Kimberly Davis has over 20 years experience as a movement practitioner, dance instructor and dance administrator and has written the curricula for several dance studios in the Chicago area.
+She was invited by the New England for the Arts (NEFA) to participate in their presenter’s forum for the 2016 Chicago iteration of the Regional Dance Development Institute (RDDI).
 She continues to be involved in ongoing RDDI Chicago area events.

 As Director of various dance departments, she has served as Artistic Director and Executive Producer of programs serving more than 1000 students weekly, multiple performance groups, pre-professional theatrical productions encompassing casts of more than 100 actors, and numerous special events.

-Davis has been teaching and choreographing all over the Chicago area for over 18 years and has shown her work in numerous arts festivals including a special invitation to perform in the Ela Arts Festival of Lake Zurich in 1999.
+She has been teaching and choreographing all over the Chicago area for over 20 years and has shown her work in numerous arts festivals including a special invitation to perform in the Ela Arts Festival of Lake Zurich in 1999.
 Also in 1999, she was chosen to perform as part of one of the first American dance companies to present work in the Prague International Dance Festival held in and around the Czech Republic.
-Davis has performed with Prairie Spirits Dance Theater and Valerie Alpert Dance Company (VADCO).
+She has performed with Prairie Spirits Dance Theater and Valerie Alpert Dance Company (VADCO).

-Davis is currently writing her dissertation to complete her Doctorate of Philosophy from The Pennsylvania State University.
-She also holds a Master of Science from the University of Illinois and a Bachelor of Arts from Columbia College of Missouri.
-Her current research looks at methods of introducing or reintroducing participants to artistic programs utilizing contemporary dance as the activity of choice.
-She also is studying to be a Pilates Instructor through Balanced Body®.
+She begins studies towards her Doctor of Education in Leadership and Innovation at Arizona State University in 2021 and she completed coursework and comprehensive exams towards a Doctorate of Philosophy from The Pennsylvania State University.
+She also holds a Master of Science from the University of Illinois and a Bachelor of Arts from Columbia College of Missouri and is studying for Pilates certification through Balanced Body®.

-Currently, she is the Director of Education and the Program Manager for Dance & Movement at the Old Town School of Folk Music, the largest and most culturally diverse dance and movement program in the Chicago area.
-She also works as a mentor to emerging artists in the dance field.
+Currently, she is the Senior Director of Education at the Old Town School of Folk Music, the largest community arts school in the United States, and she also works as a mentor to emerging artists in the dance field.